parappayo/code-metrics/README.md

 # code-metrics

-Python scripts for scraping code projects and generating reports.
+Python scripts for scraping code projects and gathering statistics.
+The goal is to create helpful reports on which files in a project are good candidates for code auditing and clean-up.

+For example, code files with lots of dependencies are likely important and should be well maintained.
+Large code files may benefit from being decomposed into smaller units.
+Code files with minor typographical errors such as trailing whitespace may have been hastily authored and not carefully checked.

 # Features Wishlist